Sreeshanth19/msc-surveillance/README.md

 Surveillance Environments."*

-The dissertation is an empirical investigation into the performance and reliability of deep-learning mask classification and calibrated interpersonal distance estimation.
+The dissertation is an empirical investigation into the performance and reliability of the deep-learning mask classification and calibrated interpersonal distance estimation.
 The prototype is therefore used as the apparatus through which those questions are measured, rather than as the primary contribution in its own right.
 The parts of the open-source baseline that remain sound are